The short answer is yes, but there are right and wrong ways to do it.

 As a realtor, you need to be looking for new prospects every chance you get.
 This includes any open houses you host for current clients.

-Not everyone that attends open houses are there to buy.
+Not everyone that attends an open house is there to buy.
 Some people are just there to have a casual look around.
-But be mindful that many who attend open houses are either sellers who have properties on the market, or homeowners who may be considering putting their homes on the market in the near future.
+Be mindful that many who attend open houses are either sellers who have properties on the market, or homeowners who may be considering putting their homes on the market in the near future.

-These people are gold when it comes to real estate prospects.
-And you should have an open house pitch ready to go to make the most of the opportunity.
+These people are gold when it comes to real estate prospects, so have an open house pitch ready to go to make the most of the opportunity.

 Ask every single person that comes to the open house how they found out about it.